 A written medication administration record shall be on file including:

 - student’s name;

 - medication dosage;

 - administration method;

 - signature and title of the person administering medication; and

 - any unusual circumstances, actions, or omissions.

 Medication shall be stored in a secured area unless an alternate provision is documented.
-Emergency protocols for medication-related reactions shall be posted.
+The development of emergency protocols for medication-related reactions is required.
 Medication information shall be confidential information as provided by law.

-NOTE: Iowa law requires school districts to allow students with asthma or other airway constricting disease to carry and self-administer their medication as long as the parents and prescribing physician report and approve in writing.
-Students do not have to prove competency to the District.
+NOTE: Iowa law requires school districts to allow students with asthma, airway constricting disease or respiratory disease to carry and self-administer their medication as long as the parents and prescribing physician report and approve in writing.
+Students do not have to prove competency to the school district.
 The consent form, see 507.2E1, is all that is required.
 School districts that determine students are abusing their self-administration may either withdraw the self-administration if medically advisable or discipline the student, or both.

 Approved: August 9, 2004